ScratchContributors/bios/README.md

 ##### swim1016: Hi!
 I'm Swim1016, and I'm an SDS helper, a past FPC, and love to help around scratch in anyway I can!
 I love to give feedback!
 I love scratch, dance, swimming, and the color purple!

+##### Sandstorm5: Hi there!
+I am known as Sandstorm5 on Scratch, but feel free to call me Saturn.
+I am a Welcoming Committee Curator/Manager, a past SDS Helper, a Wiki Editor and I help out on the forums.
+I try to help out as much as possible around Scratch!
+I have over 6 years of experience on this site and in the community.
+I like metal, robotics and cats.
+I hope whoever reads this has a nice day! <3

 ##### ThatOneWeirdDude: hehe car go vroom.

 ##### vinu45654: Hi, I'm vinu45654, you can call me vinu.
 I'm an SDS and PPTBF translator (honestly the last thing is not very impressive, it was just a small translation but it sounds proffesional).
 I've been in Scratch for five years now, but only 2 making (sort of) quality projects.
 I like Minecraft a lot and I hope to be able to help as much as I can.